Azure/azure-stream-analytics/Application Examples/README.md

 8. Congratulation!
 You have deployed your first streaming application to filter clickstream data.

-9. For other stream analytic scenarios with one stream input, use the following codes to replace ASA query:
+For other stream analytic scenarios with one stream input, here're some examples for the query:

 * Count clicks for every hour

     ```sql
     select System.Timestamp as Systime, count( * )
     FROM clickstream
     TIMESTAMP BY EventTime
     GROUP BY TumblingWindow(hour, 1)
     ```

 * Select distinct user

     ```sql
     SELECT *
     FROM clickstream
     TIMESTAMP BY Time
     WHERE ISFIRST(hour, 1) OVER(PARTITION BY userId) = 1
     ```

 ## Clickstream-RefJoin

 If you have a user file and want to find out the username for the clickstream, you can join the clickstream with a reference input as following:
 ![Clickstream two input](./img/clickstream-two-inputs.png)

-If you have completed the steps for preview example, follow these steps:
+Assume you have completed the steps for preview example, follow these to create a new resource group:

-1. Run this command to create a new resource group.
+1. Run the following command to deploy all resources.
 This may take a few minutes to complete.

     ```powershell
     .\CreateJob.ps1 -job ClickStream-RefJoin -subscriptionid <subscription-id> -eventsPerMinute 11